-The proposal shall describe the firm's capabilities and recent experience (at least during the last five years) in performing actuarial work on public retirement systems.
-The firm should include information on the types and sizes of public employee retirement systems for which past work has been performed, including whether the systems were defined benefit or defined contribution plans, the types and number of participating employers, and number of participants, and other relevant indicators of plan type, size, and comparability to Ohio's systems.
+The proposal shall describe the firm's capabilities and recent experience (at least during the last five years) in performing investment performance evaluations, analyses, or studies of public employee retirement systems.
+The firm should include information on the types and sizes of public employee retirement systems for which past work has been performed, including whether the systems were defined benefit or defined contribution plans, the types and number of participating employers, number of participants, and other relevant indicators of plan type, size, and comparability to Ohio's systems.
 The firm must provide one or more examples of this work.
 Examples should be incorporated in the proposal as an appendix or attachment rather than a web citation.
-The firm should include other information believed relevant in demonstrating the capabilities in performing the scope of services sought under this RFP.
+The firm should include other information believed relevant in demonstrating capabilities in performing the review, including other professional experience and data processing capabilities.